krischer/LASIF/doc/index.rst

 also serves as a preparatory step towards a fully database driven full waveform inversion workflow as all necessary information is already stored in an easily indexable data format.

+This tutorial will teach you how to perform an iterative full waveform inversion with LASIF and SES3D.

+The example used throughout this tutorial is the same as given in the SES3D Documentation except that the used events differ.
+It is a good idea to also have the SES3D documentation at hand.

 Creating a New Project
 ----------------------